Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Analysis of precinct by precinct arrest rates

 \subsection{Global variation in arrest rates}

 In this section, we apply the approach of Section \ref{sec:Global} to assess whether there is an overall effect of police precincts on arrest rates across NYC.
-We first calculate the test statistic $\widehat{T} = \underset{m}{\text{max}} |\widehat{\theta}_{\delta, m}|$ at the precinct borders to assess the magnitude of the overall precinct effect across the entire city.
-To understand the distribution of this test statistic under the null hypothesis of no precinct effect, we also calculate this test statistic using null streets to obtain $\hat{T}^b = \underset{m}{\text{max}} |\widehat{\theta}_{\delta, m}^b|$ for $b=1, \dots, B$, using the matches discussed in Section \ref{sec:MatchesNYC}.
-We perform this procedure $B=250$ times for each of the 11 distinct buffer sizes $\delta$ that we consider.
-The results of this procedure can be seen in Figure \ref{fig:GlobalObsPval}.
-We see that the p-value is quite large and well above the $\alpha=0.05$ cutoff for all buffer widths.
-The right panel of Figure \ref{fig:GlobalObsPval} shows the estimated null distribution of the test statistic for three different buffer widths, and we see that the observed statistic (red vertical line) is well contained within the estimated null distribution.
-These results provide further evidence that there is no effect of police precincts on arrest rates in NYC as a whole.
+For comparison, we will calculate both $\bar{Z}$ and $\max_i Z_i$ as test statistics, defined in Section \ref{sec:Global}, to assess the magnitude of the overall precinct effect across the entire city.
+To understand the distribution of each test statistic under the global null hypothesis of no precinct effects, we also calculate each test statistic using null streets to obtain $\bar{Z}^{(b)}$ and $\max_i Z_i^{(b)}$ for $b=1, \dots, B$, using the null streets discussed in Section \ref{subsubsec:null}.
+We perform this procedure $B$ times for each of the distinct levels of spatial smoothness.
+The results of this procedure can be seen in Table \ref{tab:globalTab} and Figure \ref{fig:GlobalObsPval}.
+We see that the p-value is quite large and above the $\alpha=0.05$ cutoff for all smoothness values and for both test statistics.
+As in Section \ref{subsec:NYCindividualresults}, the results tend to get more conservative as the smoothness parameter is increased.
+Figure \ref{fig:GlobalObsPval} shows the estimated null distribution of each test statistic for the MSE-optimal spatial smoothing value, and we see that the observed statistic (red vertical line) is well contained within the estimated null distribution in each case.
+This indicates that there is not a large degree of variation in policing practices across different precincts across NYC.
+While there may be differences at a small number of precincts, as indicated by the results in Section \ref{subsec:NYCindividualresults}, these effects appear to be relatively small and not widespread across the city.